San Marco: District and Attractions

 To the right of the Basilica, between the Doges palace and the Library, looking south on to the Basin of San Marco; is an extension to the main Piazza called the Piazzetta San Marco.
 It features two large granite columns, stolen from the east and erected in 1172.
 A third column was said to have fallen into the sea and lost.
 On one is of the original patron saint, St Theodore with his crocodile; the other a mystical hybrid creature representing The Winged Lion of St Mark; thought to be at least 2200 years old and of eastern provenance.
 Constituting the official gateway to the city, it was for centuries a place of execution between the columns.

-BELOW: Classic view of the southern end of the Grand Canal withe the Salute basilica on the right, taken from the Academy Bridge
+BELOW: Classic view from the Academy Bridge, of the southern end of the Grand Canal withe the Salute basilica on the right.

 The Palazzo Ducale (Doge’s Palace), is a masterpiece of Gothic architecture, with its pink and white patterned brick facade above two layers of arcades.
 It was the residence of the Doge of Venice and contained the offices and assembly halls of the various state institutions, as well as justice and courtrooms; all arranged around a central courtyard.
 The Palace also contains several masterpieces of Venice’s greatest painters, such as Tintoretto and Veronese.